Walking along a quiet, narrow street in downtown Madaba, Jordan in late September, I’m on…

 Inside the Islamic Museum of Art in Doha, next to a floor-to-ceiling glass wall overlooking the harbor, is a very spacious area where visitors can enjoy food they’ve ordered while sitting on comfortable furniture.
 After sipping a coffee on a sofa, absorbing the magnificent experience and ambiance, I got up to leave and my iPhone slipped out of my pocket.

 I didn’t realize it was missing, but someone else did.
 I walked over to the large window for one last view of the beautiful harbor and sat down at a table for a moment.
 A woman dressed in black walked toward me.
 At first I thought nothing of this and looked back out at the harbor.
 A second glance back made me realize she was walking directly toward me.

 As she got to within ten feet of me, she held out her arm.
 In her hand was a black object which was hard to see, as it blended in with her black abaya.
 It was my phone!
 I wished I could speak Arabic to thank her profusely, but I think she knew from my reaction how happy I was that she returned it to me.

 In Doha, Qatar where people sometimes leave their phones at public charging stations, unattended, there is this overall sense of trust.
 This woman probably knew no one would steal it and my phone would end up in my hands again soon.
 She could have feared me or chosen not to alarm me and do nothing about my phone.
 This woman could not have known how I might react to her approaching me.
 Yet in a region where there is little interaction between Gulf women and foreign men, she felt comfortable and confident in helping me like people in many other parts of the world would not.

-As told to Sabina Lohr, founder of Connect the Cultures
+As told to Sabina Lohr, creator of Connect the Cultures